 Here is a series of paintings you probably wouldn't expect from a primarily landscape artist.
 You might be wondering what prompted this series... let me explain from the very beginning.

 Beyond the visual, I began to see more in the ripples of the raindrops.
 I saw that they represented our larger world in a way that very few other things do.
-One tiny raindrop lands in a puddle, it ripples out and out, it collides with another raindrop ripple, changing the directing it's going, and that ripple changes another one.
-In my life, some of my favourite people, some still in my lives, some not, have collided into my circle, and changed the course of my life, who I am and how I see the world in front of me, my outlook and fate.
+One tiny raindrop lands in a puddle, the ripple collides with other ripples, changing direction, changing eachother.
+In my life, some of my favourite people, some still in my life, some not, have collided into my circle, and changed the course of my life, who I am now, and how I see the world in front of me, my outlook and my fate.
 Every raindrop ripple/person in my life has formed the personality and outlook that I have today.
 Sometimes with everything going on in the world right now, I feel helpless, like what can a little artist in the woods in the middle of nowhere do to change anything?
-But then I think of raindrops... just my one tiny raindrop of good vibes, of my authentic and honest self landing in this world, this giant puddle... will travel outwards, touching the people around me and the people I know, and hopefully if there are enough of these good vibe raindrops, it will affect our collective consciousness and the world will be a happier and more beautiful place.
+But then I think of raindrops... just my one tiny raindrop, my authentic and honest self landing in this world, this giant puddle... will travel outwards, effecting the people around me and the people I know, and hopefully if there are enough of these good vibe raindrops, it will affect our collective consciousness and the world will be a happier and more beautiful place.

 It all boils down to this... we do affect each other, and I hope these pieces bring awareness to how we are all connected, we are all one.

 The Raindrop Series is now complete.
 I had in mind to do a certain number of pieces in this series, each one representing one aspect of the story, some are so active in their movement, some "dance", some represent the refreshment of spirit, some are "pre-collision" isolated but each reaching out.
 I completed the very last one, "The Last of the Raindrops" in 2024 and celebrated the end of the series with a limited edition print of it.
-There will be no new ones created, but I am fortunate right now to sit in my studio surrounded by the last remaining originals in this series.
-They've come from cities across Canada, from where they were on display at my representing galleries last year, and the remaining unsold pieces will be leaving my studio again on April 15 to be displayed in new and existing galleries in Canada.
-Collectors from all over the place are currently stopping in to the studio for this rare experience to view them all together in one place, and I invite you to as well.
-Contact me for a an appointment today!
+There will be no new ones created, but I am fortunate right now to sit in my studio surrounded by the last remaining originals of this series.
+Contact me for a an appointment to see them here in my Keewatin Studio.